allegroai/clearml-docs/docs/fundamentals/artifacts.md

 title: Artifacts & Models
 ---

-ClearML allows  easy storarge of experiments' output products as **artifacts** that can later be accessed easily and used, through the web UI or programmatically.
+ClearML allows easy storage of experiments' output products as **artifacts** that can later be accessed easily and used, through the web UI or programmatically.

 A few examples of artifacts are:
-* Model snapshot \ weights file
+* Model snapshot / weights file
 * Data preprocessing
 * Feature representation of data
 * and more!

 ## Artifacts
 ### Logging Artifacts
-To log any type of artifact to a Task, use the upload_artifact() method.
+To log any type of artifact to a Task, use the `upload_artifact()` method.
 For example:

 * Upload a local file containing the preprocessing results of the data.
 ```python